Tractor spraying a vibrant farm field. Capturing modern agriculture in action.

 Regulation (EU) 2015/2283 — Novel Foods

-Applies to foods not significantly consumed in the EU before May 1997 (e.g., insects, new protein sources, plant extracts).
+Applies to foods not significantly consumed in the EU before May 1997 (e.g. insects, new protein sources, plant extracts).
 Each novel food requires individual authorization based on EFSA’s evaluation.

-Regulation (EC) No. 1881/2006 – Contaminants & Residues
+Regulation (EC) No. 1881/2006 — Contaminants & residues

 Sets maximum levels for contaminants (heavy metals, mycotoxins, dioxins, pesticide residues) in food products.

-Regulatory Process & EFSA Role
+Regulatory process & the role of EFSA

 The European Food Safety Authority (EFSA) plays a central role in evaluating safety dossiers submitted by companies.
 The process typically involves: